Angélica Larrea: Biography

 The couple, who have no biological children, adopted their nephew and heir, Prince Ronaldo.
 Larrea and her husband are Catholic.

 Larrea and her family live on their farm in Mururata, Nor Yungas Province.
-She runs a small shop that sells grocery items and co-manages the family farm.
+She runs a small grocery store and co-manages the family farm.
 She operates her store from the first floor of her home, located fifty meters from Mururata's main square.

 Larrea twice served as mayor of Mururata.
 In 2013, she enrolled in adult educational classes to improve her reading and writing abilities.

 In 2016, Larrea accompanied her husband and son on an official trip to Senegal, the Democratic Republic of the Congo, and Uganda.